ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-5-compound-ifs.rst

    :correct: b
    :feedback_a: first case will only print if x is greater than 0 and it is not.
    :feedback_b: second case will print if x is less than or equal to zero or if y divided by x is not equal to 3.
-   :feedback_c: Since the first condition if false when x is equal to zero the second condition won't execute.
+   :feedback_c: Since the first condition is false when x is equal to zero the second condition won't execute.
 Execution moves to the else.

-   What is printed when the following code executes and x has been set to 0?
+   What is printed when the following code executes and x has been set to 0 and y to 3?

    .. code-block:: java